TomConlin/trouble_w_triples/README.md

-This README replicates processes occurring on a local server during 2013-2014 within [this Docker container](https://registry.hub.docker.com/u/tomc/trouble_w_triples/)
+This README replicates processes occurring on a local server during 2013-2014 within [this Docker container](https://registry.hub.docker.com/u/tomc/trouble_w_triples/).

-Natural history museums and other biodiversity collection repositories/aggregators most commonly identify specimens with a "Darwin Core Triplet" which is an 'institution code' a 'collection code' and a 'catalog number' separated by colons.
-This exercise is to explore how these identifiers work as a means to bring records for the same specimen in different repositories back together.

 Natural history museums and other biodiversity collection repositories/aggregators most commonly identify specimens with a "Darwin Core Triplet" which is an 'institution code' a 'collection code' and a 'catalog number' separated by colons.
 This exercise is to explore how these identifiers work as a means to bring records for the same specimen in different repositories back together.